derlidio/EZAppMaker/README.md

 # EZAppMaker
-A toolkit for multiplatform apps development on top of MAUI [.NET 8 ready]
+A toolkit for multiplatform apps development on top of MAUI [.NET 8 RC2]

+*IMPORTANT:* I still fighting some bugs related to MAUI + .NET 8 platform.
+So far, the major ones have been addressed, but there are some things I want to change for better performance.
+Still, none of my future code review shall impair or change the way EZ components works.
+Reviews will be made to improve performance and assure good behavior on both platforms.

 EZAppMaker comprises a set of components that shows the same appearance and behavior on both, Android and iOS.
 Custom themes and localization are easily done by adding some JSon files or